Mixed--frequency quantile regressions to forecast Value--at--Risk and Expected Shortfall: Empirical Analysis

-In this section we apply the MF--Q--ARCH--X model to estimate VaRs at different $\tau$ levels for three main daily financial indices: the S\&P 500, the NASDAQ and the Dow Jones.
-We compare the estimate VaRs with several well--known competitive models: the linear ARCH estimated in the quantile context (Q--ARCH), the Symmetric Absolute Value (SAV), Asymmetric Slope (AS) and Indirect GARCH (IG) specifications of the CAViaR \citep{Engle:Manganelli:2004} model, the GARCH, the GARCH with Student's t error term (GARCH-t), the GJR--GARCH \citep{Glosten:Jaganathan:Runkle:1993}, the GJR--GARCH with Student's t error term (GJR-t), the RiskMetrics \citep{Riskmetrics:1996} model and the GARCH--MIDAS, with the same low--frequency variables used in the proposed MF--Q--ARCH--X model.
+We compare the estimated VaR and ES with several well--known competitive specifications belonging to the class of parametric (GARCH, GJR \citep{Glosten:Jaganathan:Runkle:1993}, and GARCH--MIDAS, with Gaussian and Student's t error distributions), non-parametric (HS) and semi-parametric models (the Symmetric Absolute Value (SAV), Asymmetric Slope (AS) and Indirect GARCH (IG) specifications of the CAViaR \citep{Engle:Manganelli:2004}).
+As per the mixed--frequency specifications, the same low--frequency variable (GPR index) is inserted as the low--frequency variable in the GARCH-MIDAS specifications as well as our proposed MF--QR and MF--QR--X models.
 All the functional forms of these models are reported in Table \ref{tab:models_eq}.